bscotch/stitch/README.md

 ## Core Features <a id="features"></a>

-### Gamemaker Modules <a id="modules"></a>
+### GameMaker Modules <a id="modules"></a>

-Gamemaker Studio has mechanisms to import assets from one Gamemaker project into another, as well as an "extensions" system, but this can be unwieldy to manage.
+GameMaker Studio has mechanisms to import assets from one GameMaker project into another, as well as an "extensions" system, but this can be unwieldy to manage.
 We use a custom solution for this that we simply call "Modules".
 A "module" is a collection of assets that have a common folder name in their path.
 For example, for a module called "TitleScreen" and an asset hierarchy including:

 + `sprites/TitleScreen/{module content}`
 + `sounds/menus/TitleScreen/{module content}`
 + `TitleScreen/`

-Everything inside those three "groups", starting at the "TitleScreen" level and including any subfolders, is included as a "TitleScreen" asset and can be imported together into another Gamemaker 2 project.
+Everything inside those three "groups", starting at the "TitleScreen" level and including any subfolders, is included as a "TitleScreen" asset and can be imported together into another GameMaker 2 project.

-Use case: At Bscotch, we have a separate Gamemaker project for our shared asset library that includes our login system, a large script library, common objects, and more.
+Use case: At Bscotch, we have a separate GameMaker project for our shared asset library that includes our login system, a large script library, common objects, and more.
 We use the module system to import this shared library into all of our games, and to keep it up to date in all games.

 #### Module Import Notes <a id="modules-notes"></a>

 + **All data is overwritten** in the target for module assets.
 Any changes you've made that aren't also in the source module will be lost forever.
 The exception to this is Texture and Audio Group membership when you use Stitch's system to manage those.
-+ Only **resources** (e.g. sprites, objects, scripts, etc -- the things in the IDE's resource tree) and **IncludedFiles** are importable.
++ Only **resources** (e.g. sprites, objects, scripts, etc. -- the things in the IDE's resource tree) and **IncludedFiles** are importable.
 + Module assets in the target that are *not* in the source are moved to a folder called "MODULE_CONFLICTS".
 + Failed imports may result in broken projects.
 Failures result from conflicts between the source and target, in particular when a resource in each has the same name but different type, or is in a different module.